capacitor-community/media/README.md

 npm install @capacitor-community/media
 ```

-This plugin is currently maintained for Capacitor 7 (plugin version 8).
-Add an `@7` at the end to install for Capacitor 6.
-There are currently no API changes between these two versions, so if you're migrating from plugin v7 to v8 (Capacitor 6 to 7), no code changes should be required.
+This plugin is currently maintained for Capacitor 8 (plugin version 9).
+Add an `@8` at the end to install for Capacitor 7, or `@7` for Capacitor 6.
+There are currently no API changes between these three versions, so if you're migrating between plugin v7 - v9 (Capacitor 6 - 8), no code changes should be required.

-After installing, be sure to sync by running `ionic cap sync`.
+After installing, be sure to sync by running `npx cap sync`.

 ## Migrating from Plugin v6 to v7+